-Mrs. Reynolds says that she has gotten so much closure on her daughter's death due to the local Relay for Life community.
+Mrs. Reynolds says that she has gotten so much closure on her daughter's death through the local Relay for Life community.
 When the event comes around, she looks forward to meeting the children who survived yet another year battling cancer.
-She gets so much joy out of seeing the smiles of other little kids.
+She gets so much joy out of seeing the smiles of other children.
 Mrs. Reynolds is the most uplifting person I have ever known.
 She does not feel sorry for herself, but seeks to help others.
-She has stayed so positive throughout the last few years and continues to live life as she normally would.
-That's not to say she doesn't have her days where she wishes and would give anything to have her daughter back, but she is such a strong, inspiring woman.
+She has stayed so positive throughout the last few years and lives a full life, as she knows Tayler would have wanted.
+That's not to say she doesn't have days where she would give anything to have her daughter back, but she remains a strong, inspiring woman.
 "I have come a long way.
-I can actually go into Tayler's room and be ok.
+I can actually go into Tayler's room and be okay.
 I know she is in there and is with me every day," says Mrs. Reynolds.

-I asked my sister about life at Tayler's house when she goes over since experience when we go over that it has really helped all of us cope as well".
-When I asked my sister what it is like in Tayler's room, she says, "you can see on a framed picture of Tayler's school picture, the faint remnance of lips on her face, where Mrs. Reynolds kisses her daughter before bed and whenever she goes up to her room".
+My sister still goes to Taylers' house.
+I asked my sister about life at Tayler's house when she goes over since Tayler's passing.
+Mrs. Reynolds still has all the girls who were friends of Tayler over for pool parties, sleepovers, Tayler's birthday, and the anniversary of Tayler's death.
+My sister says "it used to be sad going over there and not seeing Tayler's face at the door.
+But Mrs. Reynolds has done such a good job of making it a happy experience when we go over that it has really helped all of us cope as well".
+When I asked my sister what it is like in Tayler's room, she says, "you can see on a framed picture of Tayler's school portrait, the faint remnants of lips on her face, where Mrs. Reynolds kisses her daughter before bed and whenever she goes up to her room".